 We require that no value be both true and false, but we otherwise set no expectations on what these truth values actually are.
 We are also agnostic to how many distinct true values and how many false values might exist.
 There might be only one unique true value named \ctrue, and one distinguished false value named \cfalse, as in many strongly-typed programming languages.
 Alternatively, truth values might be single-digit binary integers, with 1 as the unique true value, 0 as the unique false value, and all other numbers not denoting truth values.
 We might even take all integers to be truth values, with 0 as the only false value and all other integers representing true, as in many weakly-typed languages such as C. Which particular values might represent true and false will not concern us here; we assume merely that such values exist.

-Consistent with these assumptions, we might consider the names \ctrue, \cfalse, and \tbool to denote \emph{types} of values.
+Consistent with these assumptions, we will consider the three boldface letters \ctrue, \cfalse, and \tbool all to denote \emph{types} of values.
 From this perspective, the types \ctrue and \cfalse are each \emph{subtypes} of type \tbool.
 That is, any value of type \ctrue is also of type \tbool, but the converse does not hold.
 If we view truth values as types, however, we do so only in the ``weakly-typed'' sense that we assume that concrete values of these types are reliably recognizable via some computation.
-We do not require all terms to have well-formed types in some type system, or expect that all all terms terms denoting truth values to be syntactically distinguishable (\eg as ``propositions'') from terms denoting other non-truth values.
+We neither require all terms to have well-formed types in some type system, nor expect that all terms terms denoting truth values to be syntactically distinguishable (\eg as ``propositions'') from terms denoting other non-truth values.
 A term is just a term, which \emph{might} but need not denote a truth value.